talmai/docker-wordpress-ecommerce/README.md

-# docker-wordpress-monei
+# wordpress-monei
-This [repository](https://github.com/MONEI/docker-wordpress-monei) contains the Dockerfile for the autobuild of wordpress-with-monei docker image, which is a Wordpress image with e-Commerce capabilities providing Woocommerce and [MONEI](https://monei.net/) **Payment Gateway**.
+This [repository](https://github.com/MONEI/wordpress-monei) contains the Dockerfile for the autobuild of wordpress-monei docker image, which is a Wordpress image with e-Commerce capabilities providing Woocommerce and [MONEI](https://monei.net/) **Payment Gateway**.

 ## What you will get
 An official Wordpress to create a Store, fully customizable along with the MONEI Payment Gateway and Woocommerce plugins included.